jia6y/Slight/README.md

   c.blinding     :p, :select, :puts, :send, :class

   # use Filter
-  # Before Filter accepts original source pass the output to Slight compiler.
+  # Before-Filters accept original source pass the output to Slight compiler.
-  # After Filter accepts output from Slight compiler pass the output to end user.
+  # After-Filters accept output from Slight compiler pass the output to end user.
   c.use     FilterA, :before
   c.use     FilterB, :after
 end